tj-wells/coti-docker-method/README.md

 Follow the instructions below to update the software version being run by your node:

 1. Check that the version you would like to update to is listed in the section [Available Versions](#available-versions)
-2. Edit the new version number in your .env file
+2. Update the new version number in your .env file
 3. Run `docker-compose up -d` to download and run the new version

 # Credits

-- This method uses the official code for COTI nodes at https://github.com/coti-io/coti-node.
+- This method uses the official code for Coti nodes at https://github.com/coti-io/coti-node.
+- Thanks to GeordieR, whose instructions were helpful in me figuring out how to do this.
-- Credits to the Coti community for their support and guidance shown to node operators.
+- Credits to the Coti community for their support and guidance given to testnet and mainnet node operators.

 # Debugging